+Guidelines:

-- Guidelines: - Allow for privacy. - Introduce the topic.
-For example, "Have you decided who should make decisions for you when you can't make them for yourself?" - Continue with the five wishes and document the patient's responses. - If patient seems uncomfortable, end the conversation.
-For example, "Would you like to talk about this another time?" - Share the patient's responses with the family.
+- Allow for privacy - Introduce the topic, e.g., "Have you decided who should make decisions for you when you can't make them for yourself?" - Continue with the five wishes and document patient's responses - If patient seems uncomfortable end the conversation, e.g., "Would you like to talk about this another time?" - Share patient's responses with the family